kawgh1/mssc-beer-service/README.md

     - ### JMS Header Properties
         - #### JMSCorrelationID
-            - String value
-                - typically a UUID.
+            - String - typically a UUID.
 Set by application, often used to trace a message through multiple consumers
         - #### JMSExpires
             - Long
                 - zero, does not expire.
                 - else, time when message will expire and be removed form the queue.
         - #### JMSMessageID
-            - String value
-                - typically set by the JMS Provider
+            - String - typically set by the JMS Provider
         - #### JMSPriority
-            - Integer
-                - Priority of the message
+            - Integer - Priority of the message
         - #### JMSTimestamp
-            - Long
-                - Time message was sent
+            - Long - Time message was sent
         - #### JMSType
-            - String
-                - The type of the message
+            - String - The type of the message
         - #### JMSReplyTo
             - Queue or topic to which sender is expecting replies
         - #### JMSRedelivery
-            - Boolean
-                - Has messaged been re-delivered?
+            - Boolean - Has messaged been re-delivered?
         - #### JMSDeliveryMode
             - Integer
                 - set by JMS Provider for Delivery Mode